Meetings – Self Organisation

-THE REMINDER “We are ALL here to take urgent action on the Climate Emergency, so stay focused and aim for co-operation for the cause.
+THE REMINDER – read at the beginning of a meeting if it helps focus the group to cooperate at this critical time for our environment and communities.
+“We are ALL here to take urgent action on the Climate Emergency, Time is ticking for us and future Generations.
+So stay focussed and aim for co-operation for the cause.
 See the bigger picture and be willing to be flexible, give and take, to get the job done.
-Learn to let go and trust the group process.
+Learn sometimes to let go and trust the group process and wisdom.
 Learn to work together to create a Socially Just and environmentally sustainable future.”

 - Create a project organising meeting early in the week – say Monday or Tuesday 7 PM ( after main work hours means all can attend)

 - Set up a system to prepare and contribute to an agenda before each meeting.
-Useful tools for this are www.board.net, G Doc, Dropbox Paper or NextCloud.
+Useful tools for this are a pen and paper passed around before the meeting, a whiteboard or notice board or www.board.net, G Doc, Dropbox Paper or NextCloud.
 Also ask for points for the agenda around the circle at the beginning of the meet.

-- Check-ins and check-outs (go around the group and ask for a quick check on how they are feeling) and read the above reminder then have a group one minute meditation before the meeting to focus minds.
+- Check-ins and check-outs (go around the group and ask for a quick check on how they are feeling – 1-2 sentences) and read the above reminder then have a group one minute focus/quiet or meditation before the meeting to focus minds.